-This main residence NRB will be phased in from 2017 and will eventually reach £175,000 per person in the 2020/21 tax year.
-The additional allowance will only be available where a family home or ‘main residence’ is transferred to a direct descendant of the deceased.
+This Residence NRB will be phased in from 2017 and will eventually reach £175,000 per person in the 2020/21 tax year.
+The additional allowance will only be available where a family home or ‘Residence’ is transferred to a direct descendant of the deceased.
 This could result in an overall NRB of £1 million for married couples or civil partners and is believed to keep the majority of UK homes free to be passed down the generations without a liability to IHT.

 IHT planning often involves outright gifting, placing money into trust arrangements as well as Life assurance policies to cover the predicted tax bill, but are these still valuable now that the Chancellor has given this extra allowance?

 So how will the new allowance work?

 The Residence nil rate band will be the lower of the net value of the interest in the residential property (i.e. after deduction of outstanding mortgage) or the maximum amount of the band.
 So a property of £250,000 with a mortgage of £100,000 in 2020 will have a limit of £150,000 Residence NRB rather than the full band amount of £175,000.

 The residential interest will be limited to one property but personal representatives will be able to nominate which property should qualify if there is more than one.
 A property which was never a residence of the deceased, such as a buy-to-let will not qualify.

 The additional allowance will be available from 6 April 2017 at the following rates:

 ||Additional Residence NRB